 Take a look at the “Active SmartLoop Posts” box again.
 Be Aware that each pin equals one post, and isn’t dependent on how many times it’s pinned each month.

 Boost your Pinterest marketing strategy with Tailwind’s SmartLoop.
 It’s kind of like having your own personal social media assistant.
 Why spend valuable time manually pinning your most popular content when SmartLoop can do it for you?
-Get this handy tool on board today!
+Get on board with this HANDY TOOL today!

 Do you use Tailwind or SmartLoop?
 Can you offer any additional tips and tricks?
 Let me know in the comments:)